OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 3. Configure task cap.
 4. (Optional) add the new node into the load balancer (if the node is hosting the Octopus UI).

-To add a new Linux Container node, the steps are:
+To add a new Linux Docker image node, the steps are:

-1. Spin up a new container with the arguments pointing to an existing database and mount the volumes.
+1. Spin up a new Docker image with the arguments pointing to an existing database and mount the volumes.
 2. Configure the task cap.
 3. (Optional) add the new node into the load balancer (if the node is hosting the Octopus UI).